-Mental illness can refer to a wide variety of mental health concerns, which can affect the way you navigate and function in your everyday life as they impact your mood, thoughts and behaviour.
+Mental illness can refer to a wide variety of mental health concerns, which can affect the way you navigate and function in your everyday life as they impact your mood, thoughts and behavior’s.

-Mental illnesses include depression, anxiety, eating disorders, schizophrenia and addictive behaviours, and can be associated with sadness, anger, loss of motivation, or changes in your social and emotional patterns.
-There are many possible symptoms and diagnoses associated with mental illness, and they affect a huge portion of Canada’s population: 1 in 5 Canadians each year are impacted by a mental health concern, according to the CMHA.
+Mental illnesses include depression, anxiety, eating disorders, schizophrenia and addictive behavior’s, and can be associated with sadness, anger, loss of motivation, or changes in your social and emotional patterns.
+There are many possible symptoms and diagnoses associated with mental illness, and they affect a huge portion of Canada’s population.

 The DSM-5 states that mental illnesses are “usually associated with significant distress in social, occupational, or other important activities.”